CHERIoT-Platform/cheriot-rtos/docs/Allocator.md

         },
 ```

-The `contents` is a hex encoding of the contents of the allocator.
+The `contents` is a hex encoding of the contents of the allocator capability.
 The first word is the size, so 0x00001000 here indicates that this capability authorises 4096 bytes of allocation.
 The remaining space is reserved for use by the allocator (the object must be 6 words long).
 The sealing type describes the kind of sealed capability that this is, in particular it is a type exposed by the `alloc` compartment as `MallocKey`.